browserengineering/book/book/visual-effects.md

                 self.self_rect(), radius, bgcolor))
 ```

-With that, [this example](https://browser.engineering/examples/example11-rounded-background.html) will round the corners of its background (See Figure 1; notice that it does not round the text, though):
+With that, [this example](https://browser.engineering/examples/example11-rounded-background.html) will round the corners of its background
+(see Figure 1; notice that it does not round the text, though):

 ::: {.transclude .html}
 www/examples/example11-rounded-background.html